poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 Exercise +.#

-: How do you submit a `SELECT`{.sqlmysql} statement to the DBMS?
+: How do you submit a `SELECT` statement to the DBMS?

 Exercise +.#

-: What method should be used to perform an `INSERT`{.sqlmysql} command from your program?
+: What method should be used to perform an `INSERT` command from your program?

 Exercise +.#